-Managerial role associated with more automatic decision-makingAugust 22nd, 2012 in Psychology & Psychiatry /
+Managerial role associated with more automatic decision-makingAugust 22, 2012 in Medicine & Health / Psychology & Psychiatry

 Managers and non-managers show distinctly different brain activation patterns when making decisions, according to research published Aug.
 22 in the open access journal PLOS ONE.

 The authors of the study, led by Svenja Caspers of the Institute of Neuroscience and Medicine, Research Centre Julich in Germany, used functional MR imaging to track the decision making process for managers and non-managers.
 Subjects were required to perform equally repetitive decisions, one form of decision making occurring in every-day work life.